Webtoon (platform): Published format (English)

+Webtoon has begun serializing other titles.
+In 2021, they announced that the popular webcomic Lore Olympus would be adapted as a series of print graphic novels, published by Del Rey Books.
+Volumes 1, 2, and 3 of the print adaptation were published on November 2, 2021, July 5, 2022, and October 11, 2022, respectively, with all three reaching No. 1 on The New York Times Best Seller list.
+Volume 4 was published on June 6, 2023, and Volume 5 will be released on October 3, 2023.

+In October 2022, Webtoon launched Yonder, a serialized fiction app where readers can purchase and read one chapter at a time.
+At the time of launch, Yonder offered more than 700 titles as a part of a carefully curated collection.

-Film and Animation
+Film and animation

 Various movies, Korean dramas, animated series, and video games have been produced based on webtoons released on Naver Corporation's service.
-According to JunKoo Kim in 2014, "a total of 189 books, videos and games based on Naver webtoons have either been produced or are in the process of being made."
+According to JunKoo Kim in 2014, "a total of 189 books, videos, and games based on Naver webtoons have either been produced or are in the process of being made."
 However, Line Webtoon's first entry of video content in the United States came in 2016, in the form of an animated film based on Noblesse.

 On November 7, 2016, Air Seoul announced that it had collaborated with Line Webtoon to produce pre-flight safety demonstration videos.
 Some of the works featured in these include Denma, The Sound of Heart, and Noblesse.

 In July 2019, Webtoon produced their first promotional animated short series from one of their exclusive originals, My Giant Nerd Boyfriend.
-A second set of promotions, from the work Let's Play, was released in September, 2019.
+A second set of promotions from the work Let's Play was released in September 2019.

 In October 2019, Crunchyroll revealed on Instagram that it would be collaborating with Webtoon to release animated series based on selected webtoons as a part of its "Crunchyroll Originals" project.
 In February 2020, Crunchyroll announced that Noblesse, Tower of God, and The God of High School were chosen for later release.

+A growing body of Webtoon adaptations now regularly stream on Netflix, Disney+, Crunchyroll, and other platforms.
+In fall 2022, Netflix saw strong performances for an adaptation of Lookism, and Disney+ released an adaptation of Connect from acclaimed director Takashi Miike.
+Webtoon subsidiary Wattpad Webtoon Studios has multiple series in development, including an adaptation of A Rasen's Gremoryland with Vertigo Entertainment and an animated adaptation of Rachel Smythe's Lore Olympus in conjunction with The Jim Henson Company.

+Several webcomics that started on Webtoon have provided the source IP for popular TV and film adaptations launched by major streamers and distributors.
+For example, the Netflix hit series All of Us Are Dead, Hellbound, and Sweet Home.

-List of Adapted Webtoons
+List of adapted webtoons

 Below is a list of Naver Webtoon titles adapted into television series, web series, and films.